In fact, relapse occurs so frequently in those who are recovering that it’s beginning to be seen by experts as part of the process of recovery.

 Factors That May Lead to Relapse

-If you are doing everything they can to avoid relapse, it might be good to know the typical contributing factors that can lead to relapse.
+If you are doing everything you can to ensure relapse prevention, it might be good to know the typical contributing factors that can lead to relapse.
 These can include:

 - Weak networks of support